Ritik-912/mmr-data-collection-textbook/README.md

 ---

-Please ensure that you have the necessary dependencies installed and configured before running the scripts by installing libraries in [requirements.txt](https://github.com/Ritik-912/mmr-data-collection/blob/main/requirements.txt).
+Please ensure that you have the necessary dependencies installed and configured before running the scripts by installing libraries in [windows_requirements.txt](https://github.com/Ritik-912/mmr-data-collection/blob/main/windows_requirements.txt) and [linux_requirements.txt](https://github.com/Ritik-912/mmr-data-collection/blob/main/linux_requirements.txt).

 For any queries or contributions, feel free to open an issue or submit a pull request.
 ___